ibm-cloud-docs/cloud-object-storage/libraries/getting-started-sdks.md

 # Getting Started with the SDKs
 {: #sdk-gs}

-In this quickstart guide, you'll be provided a code example that will demonstrate the following operations:
+In this quickstart guide, you are provided a code example that demonstrates the following operations:

 * Create a new bucket
 * List the available buckets